Introduction to MDMA Therapy for Clinicians

 Convenient transit includes the 4, 5, 2, 3 at Wall Street and J/Z at Broad Street, or East River Ferry at Wall Street/Pier 11.

 On-site lodging is available at discount rates at the Down Town Association.
-Inquire for more information.
+Contact us for more information.

 There is no on-site parking and street parking is unlikely.
 Commercial garages are located nearby.

-Light refreshments in morning, mid-afternoon and end-of-day are provided.
+Light refreshments in morning and mid-afternoon are provided.